Execution of Kenneth Eugene Smith: Aftermath

 An autopsy of Smith's body was conducted by the Alabama Department of Forensic Sciences.
 The autopsy showed Smith exhibited signs of negative-pressure pulmonary edema, had "dark maroon blood" and fluid present in his lungs along with "marked congestion", and had "frothy fluid" in his trachea.
 Another death row inmate scheduled to die by nitrogen hypoxia in Alabama in November 2024, Carey Dale Grayson, hired an expert to analyze Smith's autopsy results in August 2024.
 After a review, the expert called the results "highly concerning."
 Brian McAlary, an anesthesiologist, wrote in an argument on Grayson's behalf that Smith likely panicked due to an automatic response to the inability to breathe oxygen and that Smith's panic may have been avoided if he had been given a sedative prior to his execution.
 A second expert, Thomas Andrew, the chief medical examiner of New Hampshire, agreed that Smith should have been sedated before his execution because nitrogen hypoxia introduces "a sense of the absence of oxygen, air hunger, and all of the panic and discomfort that is part and parcel of that way of dying."

-Volker Türk, the United Nations High Commissioner for Human Rights, condemned Alabama's use of nitrogen gas to administer Smith's death penalty and stated that the method had amounted to a potential form of torture and degrading punishment.
+Volker Türk, the United Nations high commissioner for human rights, condemned Alabama's use of nitrogen gas to administer Smith's death penalty and stated that the method had amounted to a potential form of torture and degrading punishment.

 After Smith's execution, several other states became open to the possibility of legally carrying out nitrogen gas executions.
 Lawmakers from Ohio, where a moratorium had been in effect since the state's last execution in 2018, considered whether to legalize nitrogen gas as a new method of execution aside from lethal injection.
 Four months after Smith's execution, Alan Eugene Miller, another death row inmate who was found guilty of fatally shooting three people in 1999, was also scheduled to be executed by nitrogen gas in Alabama.
 On September 26, 2024, Miller was executed by nitrogen gas, becoming the second person to be executed using this method.
 Carey Dale Grayson, who was 19 when he murdered a hitchhiker in 1994, was also executed by nitrogen gas, on November 21, 2024, becoming the third such person.
 Convicted serial rapist and killer Demetrius Terrence Frazier was the fourth condemned inmate to be executed by nitrogen hypoxia, on February 6, 2025.
 Convicted rapist-killer Jessie Hoffman Jr. was executed by nitrogen gas in the state of Louisiana on March 18, 2025, making him the fifth person to be executed in this manner, as well as the first in a state other than Alabama.

+As of June 2026, eight individuals have been executed via nitrogen hypoxia, most recently with Alabama's execution of Anthony Todd Boyd on October 23, 2025.